Skip to content

 Harvard University MBTA train station

-As one of 12 degree-granting schools at Harvard University, we teach the largest and most eclectic student body at the University.
-Our students come to us from various time zones and cultural and professional backgrounds.
+Harvard Extension School offers online courses, certificates, and degrees for flexible, part-time study.
+As one of the 12 degree-granting schools at Harvard University, we teach the University’s largest and most eclectic student body.
+Students come to us from various time zones and cultural and professional backgrounds.

 Learn about the important role that Harvard Extension School plays as one of the 12 degree-granting schools at Harvard University.